devdrik/robo-arm/README.md

 There is not yet a GUI or any other interface.
 You need to open the main file and write some code in order to get results.
 The easiest way is to comment in an example.
 Usually you want to use the API of robo.py to interact with the arm and the API of inversekinematics.py to calculate the input (angles) for the robo API.

 You can also use the `teachposition` function to get a little cli and teach the arm some positions and save those for later.

+There might be some helpful (german) articles on my blog: [devdrik.de/robo-arm](https://devdrik.de/robo-arm/)

 # HAVE FUN!